Vasily Smyslov: Opera singer

-Smyslov was a baritone singer, and only positively decided upon a chess career after a failed audition with the Bolshoi Theatre in 1950.
-He occasionally gave recitals during chess tournaments, often accompanied by fellow Grandmaster and concert pianist Mark Taimanov.
-Smyslov once wrote that he tried to achieve harmony on the chess board, with each piece assisting the others.
-Smyslov recorded several arias during his life.
+A baritone, Smyslov only decided upon a chess career after a failed audition with the Bolshoi Theatre in 1950.
+He occasionally gave recitals during chess tournaments, often accompanied by fellow grandmaster and concert pianist Mark Taimanov.
+Smyslov once wrote that, as in music, he tried to achieve harmony on the chess board, with each piece assisting the others.
+He also recorded operatic arias.

+Dutch insurance company Interpolis once released an EP sung entirely by Smyslov on their record label imprint Interpolis Verzekeringen to celebrate the fifth anniversary of the Interpolis chess tournament.
+The EP, titled Schaakgrootmeester Vassily Smyslov Zingt (english: Chess Grandmaster Vassily Smyslov Sings), contains vocal covers of traditional Dutch songs accompanied by orchestra conducted by Harry van Hoof.

 Personal life

-For more than 50 years Smyslov was married to Nadezhda Smyslova, a woman three years his elder whose first husband was executed during the Stalin's purges in the early 1940s.
+For more than 50 years, Smyslov was married to Nadezhda Smyslova, a woman three years his senior whose first husband was executed during a Stalinist purge in the early 1940s.
 They met in 1948.
-Nadezhda had a son from the first marriage, an aspiring chess player who competed at the World Junior Championships.
-Vasily and Nadezhda had no further children.
-Nadezhda often accompanied her husband at major tournaments, providing moral support.
+Nadezhda had a son from her first marriage, an aspiring chess player who competed at the World Junior Championship.
+Vasily and Nadezhda had no children of their own.
+She often accompanied her husband at major tournaments to provide moral support.
+However, she remained in Moscow during the 1959 Candidates tournament when, to the consternation of Soviet authorities, the normally staid Smyslov had a flagrant affair with a woman grandmaster that affected his play.
+Smyslov's stepson, Vladimir Selimanov, represented the USSR at the 1957 World Junior Championship at Toronto, where he finished 4th.
+Selimanov died by suicide in 1960.